ricdezen/nameless_language/README.md

 - Implement [run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) of line numbers.

 - Implement another (or another two) instruction to load more than 255 constants.

+My own:

+- Change the virtual machine from a global to something that can be created and passed around.
+This implies modifying every method that references `vm` to take a `VM`-type argument.